 Being giving and selfless is a pillar of the holidays — have you ever seen It’s a Wonderful Life!? — but knowing when to say no can be equally important.
 Ask yourself, do I really want to do that?
 Do I really want to eat that?
 Do I need a moment to myself?
 You do not have to eat a plate of every food made, for example, but can politely take some of each and try a bite.
 You are a grown-ass person, and can feel confident in your choices.

 Don’t beat yourself up for enjoying that amazing meal and indulging, especially if you’re traveling to a foodie destination.
 Try for the majority of your food to still be semi-healthy, though.
 Aim to keep vegetables, lean proteins, healthy fats, and some fruits incorporated into your meals.
 Plus, starting the day off right with a healthy, filling breakfast helps.
 At the end of the day, your vacation is what you make of it.
-Listen to your body and eat what you crave and want.
-If you want a full green salad, go for it!
-If you want chocolate chip pancakes for breakfast do it!
+Listen to your body and eat what you crave and need.
+If you want a rainbow of vegetables, go for it!
+If you want to taste all the Christmas treats, more power to you!
 Our tip: if you’re traveling abroad, make sure to try new cuisines.
-We truly believe this is of a form of self-care, so give that escargot a try once in for all.
+We truly believe this is of a form of self-care, so give that escargot a whirl.

-However, if you want to be for mindful with your eating while you travel, you’re in luck.
-There’s plenty of science to back up mindful eating, check out this handy infographic here, a detailed one here, and one by the Washington Post here.
+If you want give it a try while you travel, there’s plenty of science to back up mindful eating!
+Check out this handy infographic here, a detailed one here, and one by the Washington Post here.
 Mindful eating means being consciously aware of what you’re consuming, aka slowing down and appreciating your food.
 So instead of mindlessly bingeing while distracted by scrolling on your phone or watching TV, you become aware of how you feel and when you’re full.

 If Not the Gym, Take a Walk